dynamsoft-docs/camera-enhancer-docs-mobile/programming/android/auxiliary-api/dceframe.md

 **Return Value**

-The method returns the YUV components value of the DCEFrame image.
+The method returns the YUV components value of the image.

 **Remarks**